All Products

 2. On the Instances page, click Create ALB.

-3. On the Application Load Balancer page, configure the parameters.
-The following table describes the parameters.
+3. On the Application Load Balancer page, configure the following parameters.

 Parameter